RaubCamaioni/jetson_rtl8822ce_no_ir_patch/README.md

 A different source patch and .ko file is used for kernel-driver vs oot.

 # Real World Testing
-I have only preformed the patch for Jetson Linux 35.4.1 and 36.3.0.
+I have only preformed the patch for Jetson Linux 35.5.0 and 36.3.0.
-The path for 35.4.1 will probably work for older version of 35.* or 34.*.
+The patch for 35.5.0 will probably work for older version of 35.* or 34.*.

 # What about other Wifi Module Drivers?
 Different wifi drivers will follow similar conventions.